EduuardoPerez/random-quote-generator/README.md

-# random-quote-generator
+# Random quote generator

-Random quote generator to return a randomly selected quote from set of quotes.
+Random quote generator to return a randomly selected quote from a set of quotes.
 Created from [Python Project Workflow](https://testdriven.io/blog/python-project-workflow/)